dearestalexander/alexroan/src/posts/2025-08-08-integration.md

   - Retrieve a single business partner
   - Include additional address data in the response.

 Installing and running the mock server is simple.
-The instructions are in section 2.
+The instructions are in part 3.
 When we run it our computer a local address is returned.

 On my computer, it runs on "http://localhost:3005/"